 That’s a line in the song from a TV movie Alice in Wonderland that filled my childhood.
 I don’t mean I watched it all the time, although we did have it on tape, but anyone my age can probably quote a song or scene from it.
 Here’s a link to what I’m talking about and I’m very excited to find a video clip for your viewing pleasure!
 I haven’t heard this song in years!
 All the better for you to understand what song was in my head as I mixed and mixed the jam for hours!

-I washed and weighed the blackberries, then added them to a large pot.
-I added the same amount of sugar into the pot, which seemed like it was too much and made me nervous that the jam would just taste like sugar!
-Then, I cut up two large cooking apples (good old British Bramleys in this case) and added it to the pot.
-Apples have enough pectin to skip purchasing any.
-I wasn’t sure how many apples I’d need and the two bramleys were just under the same amount of fruit.
+- Cut up two large cooking apples (good old British Bramley in this case) and add them to the pot.
+Apples have enough pectin to skip purchasing any pectin.
+I wasn’t sure how many apples I’d need and the two Bramleys were just under the same amount of fruit.
 Probably about 3/4 the weight of the blackberries.
-This is what it looked like when I started.

 Hey!
 Did you eat your jam straight away?
 Did you let it stand for a month?
 I didnt know you could eat it straight away… I havnt eaten mine yet… and I made it back in September!